Stolgeth/english-for-designers/work.md

 *(The competition was cancelled, but I am confident I had it!)*

 ### Challanges to overcome:
-For this project, I tried to overdeliver on the logo.
-Not only to create a symbol perfect for Czech Republic's Justice department.
-I wanted to add an element that could be used across all the parts of Czech government.
-Turns out most difficult part was creating and stylizing a lion.
+For this project, I aimed to exceed expectations with the logo design, crafting a symbol that not only epitomizes the essence of the Czech Republic's Justice Department but also introduces an element versatile enough for use throughout the entire Czech government.
+The most challenging aspect?
+Masterfully creating and stylizing a lion that embodies our vision.

 ### TAGS
 **Logo design** - **Visual presentations**